iotaledger/iota-wiki/tutorials/single-page-tutorials/nested-nfts-with-wallet-lib.md

 #### 2. Send NFT's

 The function `main()` loads and unlocks a Stronghold account and sends a NFT to a target address.
-Make sure to insert the address of the Avatar NFT (rms...) as target address and the NFT ID of the Mask NFT (0x...).
+Make sure to insert the address of the avatar NFT (rms...) as target address and the NFT ID of the mask NFT (0x...).

 ```javascript
 // This function loads a Stronghold account and sends a NFT to a specified address